hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 Monitoring Platform
 ```

-The platform collects logs, metrics and traces to understand system behavior and troubleshoot incidents.
+Logs, metrics and traces help engineers understand what is happening inside the platform.

-Key metrics:
+The most important metrics would probably be:

 * Latency
 * Error Rate
 * Throughput
 * Success Rate

-Alerts are configured for latency spikes, error spikes and unusual traffic patterns.
+Alerts should be configured for things like latency spikes, increased error rates and unusual traffic patterns.

 ---